Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 \subsubsection{Power-law approximation of spectral energy distributions}

-As stated in \S~\ref{sec:EBtest:Conditions}, the \citet{1984MNRAS.206..377E} is valid so long as the \emph{observed} mean SED of the sources can be described by a power-law within the passband defining the flux limit.
-For radio sources at low frequency ($\lesssim20$~GHz) observed using a configuration sensitive to extended emission (such as the NVSS), the SEDs are dominated by optically thin synchrotron and can indeed be reliably described by a power-law with spectral index near $\alpha\sim0.75$.
+As stated in \S~\ref{sec:EBtest:Conditions}, the \citet{1984MNRAS.206..377E} is valid so long as the \emph{observed} mean SED of the sources can be described by a power law within the passband defining the flux limit.
+For radio sources at low frequency ($\lesssim20$~GHz) observed using a configuration sensitive to extended emission (such as the NVSS), the SEDs are dominated by optically thin synchrotron and can indeed be reliably described by a power law with spectral index of $\alpha\simeq 0.75$.

-Quasars, on the other hand, exhibit highly complex SEDs with both thermal and non-thermal continua, strong and often broadened emission features, and contributions from stellar populations of their host galaxies, so it is not \emph{a priori} obvious why their SEDs in a given passband should be treated as power-laws.
+Quasars, on the other hand, exhibit highly complex SEDs with both thermal and non-thermal continua, strong and often broadened emission features, and contributions from stellar populations of their host galaxies, so it is not \emph{a~priori} obvious why their SEDs in a given passband should be treated as power laws.
 Fortunately, the enormous range of redshifts observed in quasars has the effect of smearing out steeply changing or discontinuous features such as emission lines, creating a much smoother observed mean spectrum.